 Jay McCarty, Chemistry

 Wesley Deneke, Computer Science

 Kimihiro Noguchi, Math

-Takele Seda, Physics
+Takele Seda, Physics & Astronomy and AMSEC

-The committee advises the Dean on planning issues related to the technical facilities and resources of the College of Sciences and Engineering.
+The committee advises the Dean on planning issues related to the technical facilities and resources of the College of Science and Engineering.
 Such matters include scientific instrumentation, equipment, computers, laboratories supported by University level student fees, and physical facilities.

 - Reports on annual activities to PPBC before the end of spring quarter each year.